mburuwarui/jsonserver/README.md

 # jsonserver
-To get fake data for testing
+To get fake mockdata for testing